Abrams63/Abrams63/README.md

 # 👋 Hi there, I'm Artem Abramov

 I'm a Developer focused on machine learning, data analysis, and AI integration.
-I have a solid foundation in software engineering, working with databases (SQL/NoSQL), version control systems etc. I'm actively developing my skills in artificial intelligence and cybersecurity.
+I have a solid foundation in software engineering, working with databases (SQL/NoSQL), version control systems etc. I learn quickly, I like to solve complex problems and work in a team.
+I have analytical thinking, attention to detail and strive to develop in the field of software development, especially in the direction of system or application programming

 <br>